 A rather bizarre example occurs in Dawn of War 2.
 The enemies usually have enough sense to run away from a thrown satchel charge before it explodes.
 However, having detected a remote-controlled bomb (which is much more powerful then a satchel), they start shooting and hacking at it...while standing literally on top of it.
 Ludicrous Gibs ensue.

-In Total Annihilation, the AI apparently does not understand the concept that land-based units can't cross water, and will make anti-nuke launchers without making the missiles for them to launch.
+The AI apparently does not understand the concept that land-based units can't cross water, and will make anti-nuke launchers without making the missiles for them to launch.

 The AI's entire pattern is simply to build random things and send them to attack the nearest enemy unit.
 User mods somewhat improve it by tweaking the odds of building each unit, but mostly they just cheat horribly to make up for it.

 The AI in the following game, Total Annihilation: Kingdoms, did the same.
-Since units increased in power every time they had a kill, and since the enemy would never attack walls, botttleneck death-zones of guard towers would reach nigh-impregnable status.
+Since units increased in power every time they had a kill, and since the enemy would never attack walls, bottleneck death-zones of guard towers would reach nigh-impregnable status.

 Goliaths are just as stupid as Dragoons, if not more so.
 That's because they both use the Hydralisk's pathfinding subroutine, but are physically larger units, will engage and follow enemies as if they are air units, even thought they cant fly, and don't automatically disengage enemy units that they can no longer follow or see.